It can be scary to learn that you or your child has a heart murmur. However, heart murmurs are quite common and are often harmless.

 Within the heart there are four chambers separated by valves that regulate how much blood enters each chamber at any time.
 Healthy valves also help prevent blood from flowing in the wrong direction in your heart.

 A healthy heart makes a "lub-dub" sound as it beats.
 The "lub" (systolic sound) happens when part of the heart contracts and the mitral and tricuspid valves close, and the "dub" (diastolic sound) occurs when part of the heart relaxes and the aortic and pulmonic valves close.
-A heart murmur is an extra sound, such as a whooshing, in the heartbeat caused by turbulent blood flow through the heart valves.
+A heart murmur is an extra sound in the heartbeat -- such as a ''whooshing'' -- that is caused by turbulent blood flow through the heart valves.

 Heart murmurs can be heard through a stethoscope and often are detected during routine physical exams.
 On further examination, your doctor may find that the heart murmur is innocent.
 If your heart murmur is related to more serious heart problems, your doctor may refer you to a cardiologist (heart specialist).
 Medication or surgery may be recommended to treat the underlying problem.
 With a thorough physical examination and proper tests, your doctor should be able to tell what causes your heart murmur.